esphome/esphome-docs/cookbook/power_meter.rst

             # ...
             internal_filter: 20ms

 If a technician shows up and he looks confused about what the heck you have done to your power meter, tell them about ESPHome 😉

 Counting total generated energy
 -------------------------------

 When the total sensor is configured, ``pulse_meter`` also reports the total number of pulses measured.
-When used on a power meter, this can be used to measure the total transmitted energy in ``kWh``.
+When used on a power meter, this can be used to measure the total transmitted energy in kWh.

 .. code-block:: yaml